pdf-raku/PDF-Class-raku/README.md

                   [3]:      << /Length 768 >>       % PDF::COS::Stream
     Checking of t/helloworld.pdf completed with 0 warnings and 0 errors

-This example dumps a PDF and shows how PDF::Class has interpeted it.
+This example dumps a PDF and shows how PDF::Class has interpreted it.

 - indirect object `1 0 R` is a dictionary that has had the `PDF::Info` role applied
 - indirect object `2 0 R` has been loaded as a `PDF::Catalog` object.